The AF6L Spirit Dual Paddle Morse Key!

 The Spirit Morse Key - Dust Control Built In

 Many keys need the extra purchase of a cover to keep dust from getting into the mechanism.
 These never seem to fit right and as dirt builds up, it can quickly change the feel of the key.

 Careful consideration has been made to minimize dust entry, with the engraved lid sealing the top and help keep the internal key parts free from dirt and dust.

-The lid of the prototype is held in place by miniature, but strong, rare-earth magnets, set into the lid and body, but the production version will use small 4-40 stainless screws instead to ensure it stays put.
+The lid is held in place by small 4-40 stainless screws to ensure it stays put.

 The Spirit Morse Key - Floating Paddles

 The paddles themselves are fast and smooth moving, with gentle dimples to facilitate positional memory.

 Erik really delivered on the engineering of the pivots, allowing the paddles to almost float.
 Many high-end keys use bearings, but the Spirit Morse Key goes a step further.
 By using a post and hole pivot with a large contact area, machined to within 0.0005 inches and lightly lubricated with copper grease, we have reduced the drag and response time.
 The quicker key movement comes from lighter paddles, made thinner by not having to incorporate bearing pockets.

 When you consider the fraction of an inch of movement at the end of a long paddle, the minute rotational and stress forces do not justify the loss in performance of building in bearings, which often have more slop too.
 For the technically minded, the rotation is 0.38 degrees with a 0.001" contact gap, approximately 0.0006" at the edge of the pivot post, less than the take-up clearance in regular ball bearings!

 Again, with an eye to consistent feel, rare-earth magnets are used to regulate paddle pressure rather than springs which are prone to wear and develop a sluggish response, with continuous pressure adjustment right down to zero!